For best results, it is important for you to follow aftercare instructions!

-For the first 6-10 days post-treatment, the colour intensity will be significantly more dramatic (brighter or darker), as well as larger and sharper and more defined than what is expected for your final outcome.
-Although the area will appear healed after 10-14 days, it will not be fully healed for 4-6 weeks (up to 8 weeks for lips).
+For the first 6-10 days post-treatment, the colour intensity will be significantly more dramatic (brighter or darker), as well as larger, sharper and more defined than what is expected for your final outcome.
+Although the area will appear healed after 10-14 days, it will not be fully healed (or “settled”) for 4-6 weeks.
 The speed of your result will be based on how the outer layer of your skin exfoliates.

 One procedure cannot guarantee desired outcome.
 In some cases, we need to see how our clients' skin works with the pigment and review the healing process after the first procedure.
 We offer one complimentary touch-up visit no sooner than 6 weeks and no greater than 12 weeks after your initial procedure.
-In more complex cases (including removal, colour correction, camouflage, scar tissue, or iron disorders/deficiencies) an extra charge may apply on touch-ups.
+In more complex cases (including colour correction, camouflage, scar tissue, previously removed (lasered) work, or iron disorders/deficiencies) additional charges may apply on touch-ups.

 For Brow Procedures:

 Wash the treated area thoroughly the night of the procedure.
-Use a gentle cleanser (without acids such as salicylic or glycolic) and fingertip pressure only (no washcloths or Clarisonic).
-It will be a little uncomfortable, this is normal.
+Use a gentle cleanser (without acids such as BHA/salicylic or AHA/glycolic) and light fingertip pressure only (no washcloths or Clarisonic).
+It may be a little uncomfortable, this is normal.
 Pat the area dry with a paper towel and allow to air dry for a few minutes.
-Ointment should never be applied over damp skin.
+Your Aquaphor ointment should never be applied over damp skin.

 If your skin is dry: Keep the area moisturized.
 Use Eucerin Aquaphor as an aftercare protectant.
-This can be provided for you.
+This will be provided for you.
 Never use Polysporin or any medicated ointment.
-Gently apply a thin layer in the morning and before bed for 10-14 days.
+Gently apply a thin layer after a light washing, drying and thorough air-drying in the morning and before bed for 10-14 days.
 Wipe off excess product until flaking starts, after which excess product should be blotted off.
 There should be barely any product on the skin.
 Too much ointment is not helpful to healing.

 If your skin is oily: you may opt for dry healing if you like.
 Wash the brows the night of the procedure as instructed above and air dry.
-That's it!
+Apply a thin layer of Aquaphor for the first night and the next morning.
+After that, no more Aquaphor needs to be used.
+Gently wash the brows with light fingertip pressure 1-2 times a day with gentle face wash or just warm water.
+Dry them immediately with gentle blotting with a clean, dry towel or paper towel.
 If the brows start feeling tight or too dry, you may apply a little Aquaphor, as instructed above.
 Remember: less is more!

 DO NOT rub, scratch, or pick any crust in the tattooed area.
+They must be allowed to exfoliate at their own pace.
 Any peeling of flakiness or removal of crusting or scabbing will likely result in lost colour.
 Picked-at brows are patchy brows.
 Leave them alone!
 Allowing the scabs to fall off without help will result in better colour retention.